2O18 SAMBA SIDE PINOT NOIR

-About two thirds of the fruit is put in the fermenters as whole bunches and the remainder crushed on top.
-The wine has layers of tannin; derived from skins and pips, the desiccated stems and the savoury oak.
+About two-thirds of the fruit is put in the fermenters as whole bunches and the remaining crushed on top.
+The wine has layers of tannin; derived from skins and pips, the desiccated stems, and the savoury oak.
 We use mostly new Domenic Laurent ‘Magic’ barriques.
-All harvested from old growth Tronçais, with extremely thick staves.
+All harvested from old-growth Tronçais, with extremely thick staves.

 Our early vintages were made with Bruce Dowding and David Creed.
-Bruce worked many vintages with Frederick Mugnier in Musigny, where Guy Accad was consultant at the time.
-David was dux in his year at Roseworthy and is perhaps the greatest winemaking intellect I’ve encountered.
+Bruce worked many vintages with Jacques Frederic Mugnier in Musigny, where Guy Accad was consulting.
+David was dux in his year at Roseworthy and is perhaps the greatest winemaking intellect I have encountered.

 Accad’s legacy is our extended pre-ferment cold-maceration and our vigorous pigeage by foot throughout fermentation, three to four times daily.
 This brings colour and extract from the skins.

-David’s is in draining our wines to barrel at dryness without settling, retaining all of the yeast lees in the wine in barrel.
-This brings a chocolate, mocha flavour to the mid palate of the wine.
+David is in draining our wines to barrel at dryness without settling, retaining all the yeast lees in the wine in barrel.
+This brings a chocolate, mocha flavour to the mid-palate of the wine.

 We do not inoculate for malolactic fermentation, rather allow it to proceed naturally in barrel.
-If this process is not rushed it can produce characteristics we taste as ‘hung game’.
-Cadavericine and putrescine.
+If this process is unhurried it can produce characteristics we taste as ‘hung game’: cadavericine and putrescine.

 The wines are not racked until bottling and we resist adding sulphur until this stage, usually about 20 ppm.
 The wines are not filtered, retaining a rich texture as well as aromatic lift.
 I feel filtering ‘beats up’ aromatics and subtlety of the wine.

-Fruit is all hand-picked and processed on-site at Moondarra.
-Winemaking varies slightly for each of the Pinot’s, influenced by the differences in terroir, with a view to highlighting these nuances in flavour.
+The fruit is all hand-picked and processed on-site at Moondarra.
+Winemaking varies slightly for each of the Pinot’s, influenced by the differences in terroir, to highlight these nuances in flavour.